Bash-it/bash-it/README.md

 #### Ignore repo status

-When working in repos with a large code base Bash-it can slow down your prompt when checking the repo status, to avoid it, there is an option you can set via Git config to disable checking repo status in Bash-it.
+When working in repos with a large codebase, Bash-it can slow down your prompt when checking the repo status.
+To avoid it, there is an option you can set via Git config to disable checking repo status in Bash-it.

 To disable checking the status in the current repo: